jexxa-projects/Jexxa/README.md

 ## Built With

-Jexxa internally uses following frameworks:
+Apart from some other great open source libraries, Jexxa mainly utilises the following libraries and frameworks:

 *   [ClassGraph](https://github.com/classgraph/classgraph)
 *   [javalin](http://javalin.io/)